natelee-tw/happiness-detector/README.md

 However, as this app requires both openCV and tensorflow, it does not qualify for Heroku free tier.

 ## Overview
-"Happyness Detector" is an emotion detector web APP deployed on Streamlit.
+"Happiness Detector" is an emotion detector web APP deployed on Streamlit.
 The app can detect 3 emotions ("Happy", "Neutral", and "Sad") and is made up of two different deep learning models, 1.
 Face Detector and 2.
 Emotion Detector

 ### Information on the Deep Learning model